Diophantus of Abae: Historiography

 The life of Diophantus is known only from the Bibliotheca Historica of Diodorus Siculus, which was written in the century after Diophantus' death.
 Rebecca Langlands notes that Diophantus' life is "presented as true, if hard to believe, like many paradoxica".
-Diodorus Siculus did not believe in hermaphrodites, but did believe in gender transformations.

-Diophantus is not the only intersex person to be recognised in the ancient world, and Helen King compares their transition in particular to that of Phaethousa.
-Jay Kyle Petersen compares their life to that of Callon of Epidaurus, who lived thirty years later and whose life is also described by Diodorus Siculus.
+Diophantus is not the only intersex person to be recognised in the ancient world, and Helen King compares his transition in particular to that of Phaethousa.
+Jay Kyle Petersen compares his life to that of Callon of Epidaurus, who lived thirty years later and whose life is also described by Diodorus Siculus.

 According to Luc Brisson, Diophantus' life is one example of several tropes of hermaphroditism in antiquity: mixed marriages' producing dual-sexed offspring"; the disruption of family relations; confusion of gendered tasks.
 For Shaun Tougher one of the important aspects of the timing of Diophantus' change is that it occurred after marriage.
-Julia Doroszewska points out that their transition did not stop Diophantus from being active in society, and in fact could be read as a means of social advancement.
-Doroszewska also interprets Diophantus' life as an example of a trope where a girl transitions to a hyper-masculine man.
+Julia Doroszewska points out that his transition did not stop Diophantus from being active in society, and in fact could be read as a means of social advancement.
+Doroszewska also interprets Diophantus' life as an example of a trope where a girl transforms to a hyper-masculine man.

 According to Stefanie van der Gracht, Diophantus' medical condition could be interpreted as pseudohermaphroditism, which can become apparent after the onset of puberty.
 Van der Gracht suggests that the young Diophantus may have been married before the onset of puberty.